chromakode/simple-xkcd-viewer/README.md

 # A simple xkcd comic viewer

 As an exercise, here's a simple xkcd viewer written in vanilla ES2017 with no libraries.
-This was my first time using async/await rather than bare promises.
+You can navigate using the arrow keys or the buttons at the bottom of the page.This was my first time using async/await rather than bare promises.
 I like how that turned out, though to my inexperienced eye it was harder to tell where my code was asynchronous, which led to some early race conditions.